ibm-cloud-docs/vpc/nlb-revised-nlb-capabilities.md

 ## Who will be affected by this change?
 {: #nlb-those-affected-by-change}

-Any code or automation that expects to make use of session persistence or the "least connections" algorithm when provisioning or managing network load balancer pools will be affected.
+Any code or automation that expects to use session persistence or the "least connections" algorithm when provisioning or managing network load balancer pools will be affected.

 ## What actions can you take to avoid a disruption?
 {: #nlb-actions-to-avoid-disruption}